 Jesus asks us, "What do you want me to do for you?" and "Who do you say that I am?"

 Rows 124 & 55

 Row 124 is a vineyard row in Steinbeck Vineyards.
-It has become a place to leave our "stuff" in the merciful hands of a loving God.
+It has become a place to leave our "burdens" in the merciful hands of a loving God.
 I continue to learn to "give it to God" in this very special place.
 Many have journeyed here, leaving behind a rock that represents the hurts of this life they want to leave behind.